Seilamuk/Seilamuk-/iOS/ios-advanced-usage.md

 [Back to top](#top)

 <a name="table-view" />
-###Showing banners in UITableViewController
+###Showing banners in UITableView
-If you would like to load a banner into a UITableViewController instead of a general UIView, follow these instructions:
+If you would like to load a banner into a UITableView instead of a general UIView, follow these instructions:

 **1** Declare an **STABannerView** instance variable in your UITableViewDelegate class